Rove McManus

-John Henry Michael McManus (born 21 January 1974), better known by the stage name Rove McManus, is an Australian triple Gold Logie award-winning comedian, television and radio presenter, producer and media personality.
-He was the host of the eponymous variety show Rove and was also the host of the comedy talk show Rove LA.
-He is the co-owner of the production company Roving Enterprises with business partner Craig Campbell.
-He hosts Whovians on the ABC.
+John Henry Michael "Rove" McManus (born 21 January 1974) is an Australian comedian, television and radio presenter, producer and media personality who has received three Gold Logie awards.
+He was the host of the eponymous variety show Rove and the comedy talk show Rove LA, and is the co-owner of the production company Roving Enterprises with business partner Craig Campbell.
+McManus also hosted Whovians on the ABC from 2017 to 2020.

 Early life

 McManus was born in Perth, Western Australia, to John and Coralie McManus.
-McManus attended Orana Catholic Primary School before going through grades 8–12 at Corpus Christi College.
-He acquired the nickname "Rove" as a child, from his sister.
+McManus attended Orana Catholic Primary School in Willetton before going through grades 8–12 at Corpus Christi College in Bateman.
+He acquired the nickname 'Rove' as a child, from his sister.

 Performing career

 Live comedy

-McManus is a long established exponent of stand-up comedy, touring nationally and also appearing internationally at major events such as the 2010 Just For Laughs Festival in Montreal and as the host of the 2013 International Comedy Gala.
+McManus has performed stand-up comedy both nationally and internationally, appearing at events such as the 2010 Just For Laughs Festival in Montreal and hosting the 2013 International Comedy Gala.

 In 2005 and 2008, McManus undertook live stand-up comedy shows, touring Australian capital cities as well as Wellington and Auckland in New Zealand.
-During the tour he returned to Melbourne each Tuesday to film Rove Live.
+During the tour, he returned to Melbourne each Tuesday to film Rove Live.

 Television

 McManus has appeared on Good Morning Australia, John Safran vs God, Pulp Sport, The Living Room, The Project, Studio 10, Celebrity Name Game, Have You Been Paying Attention New Zealand? and Hughesy, We Have a Problem.

-McManus's first recorded television appearance was as a child, when he appeared in the ABC television series, Kaboodle as 'Marty', in an episode called "Marty Makes A Move".
+McManus's first recorded television appearance was as a child, when he appeared in the ABC television series Kaboodle as Marty in an episode called 'Marty Makes A Move'.

-After some time as a jack-of-all-trades helping to produce Li'l Elvis and the Truckstoppers, McManus voiced a role in the 1997 "Monkey See, Monkey Do" episode of Li'l Elvis.
-In 1997, McManus began hosting The Loft Live, which was produced by RMIT University's Student television station RMITV for the community television station Channel 31, where, according to Rove, he was given a budget of $50 per week.
+McManus contributed to the production of the animated series Li'l Elvis and the Truckstoppers, voicing a character in the 1997 episode 'Monkey See, Monkey Do'.
+Later that year, McManus began hosting The Loft Live, which was produced by RMIT University's Student television station RMITV for the community television station Channel 31.
 It was there where he met long-time co-host Peter Helliar.
-Rove then worked for Foxtel as a roving reporter on a show called In Fashion which was hosted by Hugh Jackman.
-He then took an offer from the Nine Network for ten late-night episodes of his own variety show, Rove, in 1999, but Nine cancelled the series at the end of its run.
-In 2000, McManus was offered the opportunity to produce a new version of the Rove show for Network Ten.
-The resulting Rove Live was almost identical to Nine's Rove.
-Rove Live became a flagship show for Network Ten, and it was also broadcast on TV3 in New Zealand.
-The show followed a variety show format and showcased weekly celebrity guests; comedy acts; variety segments; local and international comedians; and live bands.
+McManus then appeared as a reporter on Foxtel's program In Fashion, hosted by Hugh Jackman.
+He took an offer from the Nine Network for ten late-night episodes of his own variety show, Rove, in 1999; however, the series was cancelled at the end of its run.
+In 2000, McManus was offered the opportunity to produce a new version of the Rove show for Network Ten, launching Rove Live.
+Rove Live became a prominent show for Network Ten, seeing broadcasts on TV3 in New Zealand.
+It followed a variety show format, showcasing weekly celebrity guests, comedy acts, variety segments, local and international comedians and live bands.